 Expense.
 Time.
 Space.
 Money.
 Say it how you will, 6x9's are a hell of a lot cheaper than lashing out on a large external amplifier, sub enclosure, subwoofer and splits.
 And they will take up a lot less room too incidentally.
 At the end of the day 6x9's make an excellent addition to budget systems and make terrific factory upgrades because they do a little of everything quite acceptably.
 They are very good drivers for beginners and people looking for a little more of everything but lets be realistic, they won't keep the staunch audio buffs satisfied for long.

-Headlight dimming is caused by a voltage drop in your car's electrical system and more often than not; this is attributed to a large audio setup.
-However it's often not the amplifiers themselves causing the issue but rather inferior earthing.
-Your battery will usually have somewhere between 500 and 1000 cranking amperes available for instant discharge.
-Therefore unless your amplifiers have something approaching this by way of fusing on their side (which is not likely) then obviously the battery can supply enough power to them.
-Therefore if the battery possesses enough power then it'll be a flow problem.
-From here you need to first have a read of how batteries and direct current works and then seriously upgrade your car's earthing.
+Headlight dimming is caused by a voltage drop in your car's electrical system.
+Contrary to popular belief this isn't simply because the amplifiers are powerful per se, but rather the problem pertains to inferior earthing.
+Modern batteries usually possess between 500 and 1000 cranking amperes available for instant discharge.
+Therefore unless your amplifiers' have something approaching this by way of fusing on their side then obviously power 'availability' isn't the issue but rather power 'supply'.
+Fix the flow and remove the bottleneck via way of a earthing upgrade and you'll solve your issue.
+From here you need to have a read of how batteries and direct current works and then upgrade your car's earthing.

 We often get asked what speaker pods and door trims are available for different budgets.
 Below are some of the more common speaker pods and door trims we make here at Fhrx Studios.
 Remember many of these pods are colour matched then dyed or painted as opposed to using off-the-shelf trim.
 Many are also vacuum formed rather than hand formed.
 This often incurs extra costs.